hndrewaall/helmfile-demo/README.md

 ## Tips

 ### Plugin caching
 As configured, the Makefile will remove the local Terraform cache when cleaning up.
-To prevent time-consuming module downloads, [configure a local TF module cache](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache).
+To prevent time-consuming module downloads, [configure a local TF provider cache](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache).

 ### DNS TTL
 When creating new DNS records, you can reduce iteration time by reducing the TTL of your `SOA` record to 60 seconds.